The Necessary Risk, Keynote, Themed Entertainment Association, SATE (Storytelling+ Architecture + Technology = Experience) Conference

 Woodcock, K., 2015.
 Determining participation eligibility for amusement attractions.
 Procedia Manufacturing 3, 5389-5396.

-Continue reading “Paper: Determining participation eligibility for amusement attractions”Category: THRILL
+Continue reading “Paper: Determining participation eligibility for amusement attractions”Sabbatical

 Orlando: the company town for themed entertainment.